niall-m/Udemy/microservices/notes.md

       - writing view level logic into the model... oh well
 - NextJS client directory - SSR
   - `npm install react react-dom next axios`
-  - routing inside a nextJS project with `pages` directory
+  - route inside a nextJS project via `pages` directory
     - nextjs interprets filenames in the _pages_ directory as distinct routes within the app
     - uses `index.js` as root route
   - to startup a next project, add script to run `next` in package.json